 Compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) consists of executive compensation and supervisory compensation.
-Executive compensation consists of a fixed amount of basic compensation (cash) and bonuses as performance-linked compensation (cash and stock benefits).
+Executive compensation consists of a fixed amount of basic compensation (cash) and bonuses as short-term performance-linked compensation (cash and stock benefits) and stock-based benefits paid as medium- to long-term performance-linked compensation.
 Supervisory compensation consists of a fixed amount of basic compensation (cash) and a fixed amount of stock benefits.